 Vanilla would be a much better flavoring for apple and blueberry.
 Cinnamon would be a nice touch in the topping for other fruits.

 When you spread the fruit pie filling over the batter, make sure you place some fruit near the edges of the pan so that the cake doesn’t rise too much on the outsides and push all of the filling into the middle.

 You could add a powdered sugar and milk glaze on top of this coffeecake once it has cooled, but we find that it is sweet enough without a glaze.

 They can also be frozen at this point in individual freezer bags.
-Just pop them into your lunch box for a nice mid-morning snack, sweet mid-afternoon reward or afterschool treat.
+Just pop them into your lunch box for a nice mid-morning snack, sweet afternoon, or afterschool treat.